gianluca-peri/sparcs-test/README.md

 To change the experiment parameters, simply modify the `config.yaml` file.
 The default parameters match those used to generate the results presented in the paper.

-## The extra experiment notebook
+## The extra notebooks

-This project also include a separated notebook dubbed `extra_experiment.ipynb`: it carries out the *second test* reported in the paper, and you can simply run it like any other jupyter notebook.
+This project also includes two extra notebooks: the first one, `show_scaling_law.ipynb`, simply carries out the steps to produce one of the graphs present in the paper.
+The second one, dubbed `extra_experiment.ipynb`, is more important: it carries out the *second test* reported in the paper, and you can simply run it like any other jupyter notebook.

 ## Acknowledgments